dejasper1/Classic-Arcade-Game-Clone/README.md

 The visual assets and game loop engine (found in the engine.js file) were provided by Udacity.

 ## Instructions
-Somply click the link to the live demo and use the arrow keys to control the movement of the game character.
+Simply click the link to the live demo and use the arrow keys to control the movement of the game character.

 ## Built With
 * [Bulma](https://bulma.io/) - The CSS framework used for the modal